Documentation

 The Validate class contains a number of static methods which are used to perform various types of validation.
 These are separated out from the LiveValidation class so they can be used in any context in your javascript, not just while validating form fields.

-If used separately from a LiveValidation, and validation fails, a custom error is thrown which stores the failure message, so you will need to handle this yourself if you wish to use the message.
-If you just want a simple true or false, and don’t need to extract the failure message, you can use the Validate. now method to perform the validation.
+If used separately from a LiveValidation, and a validation fails, a custom error is thrown which stores the failure message, so you will need to handle this yourself if you wish to use the message.
+If you just want a simple true or false, and don’t need to extract the failure message, you can use the Validate.now method to perform the validation.

 Presence (static function)